orgmycology/astropy_report/sections/consultant_recommendations.md

 Building out these archetypes with the skills required to move between them--perhaps by using [skill and mastery rubrics](https://github.com/jduckles/dsskills)--and making these visualizations available to community members alongside learning resources can make the pathway less daunting for those who wish to contribute more to the project.

-It is important to develop these pathways in such a way that does not inhibit new, unforseen talent flowing into the community.
+It is important to develop these pathways in such a way that does not inhibit new, unforeseen talent flowing into the community.
 Across our research with Astropy and other communities, we've seen how the "old guard" can preference skills and approaches that have been valuable in the past (and may remain valuable today) to the exclusion of different abilities that may add value.
 This issue may become increasingly important as advances in other domains (e.g., AI and machine learning) filter into the astronomy community.

 ## Make existing resources visible